ourigen/doitbib/README.md

 ## Installation

-In addition to `bash` for running Bash scripts, you will need `pdfinfo` and `pdftotext` installed on your device.
+In addition to `sh` for running shell scripts, you will need `pdfinfo` and `pdftotext` installed on your device.
 For mainstream Linux distributions, they should already be installed.
 If not, install `poppler-utils` using your respective package manager, such as

 ```sh
 sudo apt-get install poppler-utils    # Ubuntu, Debian, or derivatives